On This Page:

 What is eduroam?

-eduroam (education roaming) is an encrypted, world-wide roaming access service developed for the international research and education community. eduroam is the only encrypted wireless network at UMass Amherst as of August 5, 2014. eduroam also allows students, faculty, and staff from participating institutions to obtain wireless connectivity when visiting other participating institutions by simply opening their device.
+eduroam (education roaming) is an encrypted, world-wide roaming access service developed for the international research and education community. eduroam is UMass Amherst's secure and encrypted wireless network. eduroam also allows students, faculty, and staff from participating institutions to obtain wireless connectivity when visiting other participating institutions by simply opening their device.
 This makes connecting to the Internet easy and convenient when visiting participating institutions for conferences, research, or other reasons.

 Any member of the University community with a valid IT Account NetID can use eduroam.
 They can also connect to participating institution's wireless network service as long as they configure eduroam on their device(s).

 Use the JoinNow setup wizard to set up your device for eduroam.
 You will need to enter your IT Account NetID and password during the setup process for most devices.
-Check the step-by-step "Set up eduroam on Windows, Mac OS X, iOS & more" guide for additional information.
+Check our eduroam setup guides for step by step instructions.

 When I enter my NetID in the JoinNow Welcome screen, it is auto appending "@umass.edu" to it.
 That is not my email address, should I change or delete it?